 In order for (4.57)-(4.59) to be comparable we first need to normalise the measurements to assure the equal-sign in (4.66).
-A normalisation w = 1 is essentially an Euclidean parameterisation and shares with it the problem that points at infinity can not be represented; also very common is a spherical normalisation which enforces $\mathbf{x}^{\mathsf{T}}\mathbf{x} = 1$ .
+A normalisation w = 1 is essentially an Euclidean parameterisation and shares with it the problem that points at infinity can not be represented; also very common is a spherical normalisation which enforces $\mathbf{x}^{\mathsf{T}}\mathbf{x} = 1$.
 This is essentially the Gaussian sphere or N-vector representation described in Section 2.9.2.
-Not only does this normalisation enforce the equal-sign in (4.66), but the covariance-region on a sphere is indeed a much more adequate model for points as intersections of lines than is the covariance-region on the plane (as we have seen in Section 4.4.3 - and will again see in Section 7).
-After normalisation, (4.57)-(4.59) can be applied if the pseudoinverse is used instead of the inverse.
+Not only does this normalisation enforce the equal-sign in (4.66), but as we have seen in Section 4.4.3 (and will again see in Section 7) is the covariance-region on a sphere is indeed a much more adequate model for points as intersections of lines than is the covariance-region on the plane (as we have seen in Section 4.4.3 - and will again see in Section 7).
+After normalisation, -(4.57)-(4.59)can be applied if the pseudoinverse pseudo-inverse is used instead of the inverse.